openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - The course-specific anonymized user ID of the student who requested the essay.

-**History**: Added 3 April 2014.

 openassessmentblock.peer_assess and openassessmentblock.self_assess
 ----------------------------------------------------------------------

-The server emits these events when a student either submits an assessment of a peer's essay or submits a self-assessment of her own essay.
+The server emits this event when a student either submits an assessment of a peer's essay or submits a self-assessment of her own essay.

 **Event Source**: Server

+**History**: Added 3 April 2014.

 ``event`` **Fields**: